Professional M.A. in Marine Science

 Tuition & Financial Aid

 Tuition information for the SMS can be found on William & Mary's website.
 VIMS recognizes the importance of supporting students in their study of marine science and has some tuition scholarships, fellowships, teaching assistantships, and work-study opportunities available for M.A. program students that help to reduce program costs.
+Additional information on funding opportunities will be available following admissions decisions.

 Contact InformationWebsite | The Office of Academic Studies